actions-marketplace-validations/dante-ev_latex-action/README.md

 ### How to use XeLaTeX or LuaLaTeX instead of pdfLaTeX?

 By default, this action uses pdfLaTeX.
-If you want to use XeLaTeX or LuaLaTeX, you can set the `args` to `-xelatex -file-line-error -interaction=nonstopmode` or `-lualatex --file-line-error --interaction=nonstopmode` respectively.
+If you want to use XeLaTeX or LuaLaTeX, you can set the `args` to `-xelatex -latexoption=-file-line-error -latexoption=-interaction=nonstopmode` or `-lualatex -latexoption=-file-line-error -latexoption=-interaction=nonstopmode` respectively.
 Alternatively, you could create a `.latexmkrc` file.
 Refer to the [`latexmk` document](http://texdoc.net/texmf-dist/doc/support/latexmk/latexmk.pdf) for more information.

 ### How to enable `--shell-escape`?

 To enable `--shell-escape`, you should add it to `args`.
-For example, set `args` to `-pdf -file-line-error -interaction=nonstopmode -shell-escape` when using pdfLaTeX.
+For example, set `args` to `-pdf -latexoption=-file-line-error -latexoption=-interaction=nonstopmode -latexoption=-shell-escape` when using pdfLaTeX.

+### Where does the initial code come from?

+The initial code is from [xu-cheng/latex-action](https://github.com/xu-cheng/latex-action).
+The idea there is to initially provide all packages instead of using [texliveonfly](https://ctan.org/pkg/texliveonfly).
+Using a full installation, this action also offers to use packages such as [pax](https://ctan.org/pkg/pax), which require other tooling such as perl.
+More reasoning is given in [ADR-0002](https://github.com/dante-ev/docker-texlive/blob/master/docs/adr/0002-provide-all-packages.md#provide-all-packages).

 ## License